Kash’s Corner: How a Porous Border Facilitates Narcoterrorism

 That's fascinating.

-We recently had this um article by Charlotte Cuthbertson about over 10,000 Venezuelans in this fiscal year have actually been apprehended at the border, crossing illegally.
+About over 10,000 Venezuelans in this fiscal year have actually been apprehended at the border, crossing illegally.

-And just as a to to cite some numbers, because I remember them right now, um, it's actually been uh there were 70 people from 70 countries have represented and just in the Del Rio sector, there were I think it's a hundred and nineteen thousand in the in this in that sector that I've come across in this fiscal year from from 70 different countries.
+sort of a massive shift and just as a to cite some numbers because I remember them right now it's actually been there were 70 people from 70 countries represented And just in the Del Rio sector, there were, I think it's 119,000 in that sector that I've come across in this fiscal year from 70 different countries.

-I think that was a great piece of reporting by Charlotte, and uh unfortunately I wasn't shocked at the trend upwards in numbers, but I was somewhat shocked at the actual numbers that you just cited, because that is a significant change um for year over year.
+And unfortunately, I wasn't shocked at the trend upwards in numbers, but I was somewhat shocked at the actual numbers that you just cited, because that is a significant change for year over year.

 And I think it just goes to show you how Venezuela has continued to spiral downward and how bad it is for the Venezuelan people there.

-This administration has chosen, I don't know what our policy is with Venezuela right now.
+And this administration has chosen, I don't know what our policy is with Venezuela right now.

 I don't see any engagement with the global community to tamp out Maduro like we at least tried to do under President Trump.

-And so it is causing a massive influx of Venezuelans, and you can't personally blame them for wanting to flee a tyrannical regime that is just killing people and violating their human rights on so many levels.
+And so it is causing a massive influx of Venezuelans and you can't personally blame them for wanting to flee a tyrannical regime that is just killing people and violating their human rights on so many levels.

-Let's talk about the realities of Venezuela.
+Well, let's talk about the realities of Venezuela.

-You dealt with that directly, right?
+I mean, where you dealt with that directly, right?

-One of my first roles at the National Security Council was I was the director of multilateral affairs.
+Yeah, so one of my first roles at the National Security Council was I was the director of multilateral affairs.

-Basically, that means using the United Nations to work around the world to meet human rights issues head-on and work with our allies and partners.
+So basically, that means using the United Nations to work around the world to meet human rights issues head-on and work with our allies and partners.

-Obviously, at the time, Maduro was leading his campaign literally through the streets of Venezuela, driving tanks into people, as was shown on national TV, and killing hundreds, if not thousands, of Americans.
+And obviously at the time, Maduro was leading his campaign literally through the streets of Venezuela, driving tanks into people, as was shown on national TV, and killing hundreds, if not thousands, of individuals while violating their human rights.

-So it was a big component and it was it required a global solution that still has not been reached to this date and that's why you see people fleeing the problem hasn't been solved yes Venezuela is one of the largest exporters of crude oil or sits on one of the largest reserves of crude oil in the world and gold which gives them uh a bargaining ship uh with the likes of Iran and whatnot in Russia but that doesn't give them a hall pass to commit human rights violations.
+Yes, Venezuela is one of the largest exporters of crude oil, or sits on one of the largest reserves of crude oil in the world, and gold, which gives them a bargaining chip with the likes of Iran and whatnot in Russia, but that doesn't give them a hall pass to commit human rights violations.

 So tell me a little bit about this.